-“It’s a bud of a flower that originated from the Mediterranean," says Dalton.
-Essentially, when you nosh on a few of these tangy, pea-sized buds, you're technically eating premature flowers from the capparis spinosa plant or, the caper bush, which produces wild, yet ornamental pinkish, purple, and white flowers.
+"[Capers] are the bud of a flower that originated from the Mediterranean," says Dalton.
+Essentially, when you nosh on a few of these tangy, pea-sized buds, you're technically eating premature flowers from the Capparis spinosa plant or, the caper bush, which produces wild, yet ornamental pinkish, purple, and white flowers.

 "You can fry them and use as a garnish for beef carpaccio or use them in dishes like eggplant caviar or as a garnish on top of fish."
 He suggests frying them until they're crispy before sprinkling them onto your dish.

 Are capers good for you?